Earth Timeline: A Guide to Earth’s Geological History and Events [Infographic]

 Also notable is that Pangea existed as one supercontinent in this era.
 Dinosaurs lived on one supercontinent.
 Plate tectonics were the mechanism that eventually tore continents apart.
 Don’t forget that dinosaurs existed for 160 million years.
 So continental drift gradually rifted dinosaurs apart.
 We know this because we can find the same fossils on separate continents.

-CENOZOIC ERA (66 million years ago – Now) The Age of Mammals and Homo Sapiens
+Chapter 6: The Age of Mammals and Homo Sapiens

 Ultimately, the start of the Cenozoic Era was the demise of dinosaurs.
 After a 6-mile wide asteroid hit Earth, a dust cloud blocked the sun.
 This caused temperatures to plummet which was the heart of the damage from the Cretaceous–Paleogene extinction event.
 Because of the worldwide climate disruption, it was responsible for the extinction of the dinosaurs.

 Mammals existed long before the Cenozoic Era.
 But they kept a low profile because dinosaurs dominated the land.
 After the extinction of the dinosaurs, this marked the Age of Mammals.
-When dinosaurs roamed the Earth, mammals remained small and fury.
+When dinosaurs roamed the Earth, mammals remained small and furry.
 And because dinosaurs went extinct, mammals emerged as the largest land animals at this time.

 Apes remained in trees for their primary food source.
 Eventually, grass began to spread in places like the African Savannah and there were fewer trees.
 This forced apes to walk to new food sources.
 With their heads above the grass to see predators, apes evolved by walking on two legs.
 It also helped to have their hands available when they were traveling.